Type hints: what and why

 maximum('hello', 'world')

-Prior to Python 3.6, the only way to annotate the type of a variable was to include this information in comments, such as # type ...1.
+Before Python 3.6, the only way to annotate a variable was to include this information in comments, such as # type ...1.
 This is referred to as “type comments.”
 With the introduction of PEP 526, a new syntax for variable annotations was established, which is similar to the syntax used for annotating function arguments3

 python